 Lips long un-kissed, passion hidden by hair,

 I long-rued my troubled muse: late my care;

-unassuaged guilt, how far can a sinner fall?
+unassuaged guilt, how far can this sinner fall?

 Boarding school friends, we agree to meet:

-time significant spent – much to ask and say.
+significant that time spent – much to ask and say.

 Amsterdam to Dublin for your anguish-event: